benlamb95/football-quiz/README.md

 * As a user I want there to be a consistent theme and language used.

 ## Flow Diagrams
 To help me understand what I wanted to do within this project I intially drew my logic on a piece of paper.
-I was then reccomended to use Lucid Chart by my mentor to present this electronically.
+I was then recommended to use Lucid Chart by my mentor to present this electronically.
 By drawing out the flow of my game it massively helped me to understand the steps needed.
 Below I have included my flow Diagrams.

 Start of game:
 ![Screenshot of the Start of game flow diagram](/documentation/starting-logic.png "Screenshot of the Start of game flow diagram")